City-of-Melbourne/govcore/govbox/README.md

 - Install Npm  (depends on system so google it )

-- Install Vue/Cli
-__npm install -g @vue/cli-service-global__

-- Install Sass preprocessor
-__npm install -D sass-loader node-sass__

 - Install project dependencies
 __npm install__

 - Execute Locally
 __npm run serve__

-- To build the webpack(a _dist_ folder will be created cointaining the final files to be published on any web server)
+- To build the webpack(to be publushed on any web server)

 __npm run build__